CryptoDevWill/twitter-v2-simple/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-V2 simple only focuses on the main core functions in the user and tweet category.
+Twitter V2 Simple only focuses on the main core functions in the user and tweet category.
 For more advanced functions please visit the original Twitter SDK for further documentation.
 [Twitter SDK](https://github.com/twitterdev/twitter-api-typescript-sdk)
 ## User
 ### Who Am I
 Get the current logged in user for Twitter.